JamesSkemp/words/content/post/review-the-incredible-adventures-of-van-helsing-2013.md

 +++
-title = "Review: The Incredible Adventures of Van Helsing (2013)" summary = "The following is a review of The Incredible Adventures of Van Helsing (2013), played on the PC." draft = false comments = false date = "2014-05-15T13:27:39-05:00"
+title = "Review: The Incredible Adventures of Van Helsing (2013)" description = "The following is a review of The Incredible Adventures of Van Helsing (2013), played on the PC." draft = false comments = false date = "2014-05-15T13:27:39-05:00"